Local Government Reform Information and Resources

 Local Government Act 2002

 One of the Council's guiding statues is the Local Government Act 2002.
 Since its introduction, it has had several reviews and amendments (see Better Local Government webpage).
+Some of these amendments have included changes to local government reorganisation processes.

 In 2016, the Government announced a further review titled Better Local Services.